lukateg/strength-age/README.md

 -- class selection should become FormSelect component that gets passed the title and description or whatever and all data should be fetched on the page.
--- check deleteLessonsByClassIdBatch TODO comment and lessonQueries used in API routes -- every query, mutation and action should have sufix QURY | MUTATUION | ACTION
+-- check deleteLessonsByClassIdBatch TODO comment and lessonQueries used in API routes -- every query, mutation and action should have sufix QURY | MUTATUION | ACTION -- on each page check if data === null and then return NotFound since BE returns null instead of throwing an errors, errors are for permissions so we do not get strange errrors on backend all the time

 BUGS
 -- redirect after test creation still doesn't work properly(test with multiple lessons)